"Science does not need mysticism

 Research in the field of quantum physics indicates that we may understand reality and the interconnection of all things from a logical scientific perspective.
 Mysticism however tends to imply that while we may experience all the phenomena in the world as manifestations of the same ultimate reality, the true nature of that reality cannot be empirically understood or defined.
 The maxim in the opening line of the Tao Te Ching ; “The Tao that can be expressed is not the eternal Tao”, affirms the mystic belief that the true nature of reality transcends our intellectual concepts and defies explanation.
 Mystics say that the nature of existence can be seen, but it cannot be grasped, which is exactly what the physicists say about the nature of atomic particles.

-Therein lays the main difference between physics and metaphysics.
-Physicists believe that you can understand and explain reality; mystics believe that if you can explain it then you don’t really understand it.
+Therein lays the main stumbling block on the road to harmonizing physics and metaphysics.
+Physicists believe that you can understand and explain reality; Mystics believe that if you can explain it then you don’t really understand it.

 ~ Fritjof Capra ~